 The digital currency bitcoin continues to gain acceptance as more businesses accept the currency.
 Hotel chains, Tesla, Dish Networks and Overstock.com are a few examples and more are being announced daily.

 The reason is obvious, states Michael Kleinman, CEO of MasonEyeware.com.
 The low cost of accepting bitcoin as compared to major credit cards as well as security issues.
 As a customer, you never have to worry about someone stealing your credit card number and dealing with identity theft issues, Kleinman says.

-Businesses also look contemporary by offering bitcoin as a payment choice.
+Businesses also following the news on the bitcoin market and trying to look contemporary by offering bitcoin as a payment choice.
 Those in the bitcoin community enjoy using the currency as an option.
 This also develops brand loyalty for companies that accept bitcoin like MasonEyewear.com.

 For more information on using or accepting bitcoin, go to www.coinbase.com